 Substance Abuse Treatment

 The Pre-Release Substance Abuse Program is an intensive, six-month treatment for incarcerated offenders with serious substance abuse/chemical dependency and antisocial characteristics.
-These offenders are within seven months of release as identified by the Texas Department of Criminal Justice Classification Department and Parole Division.
+These offenders are within seven months of release as identified by the agency's Classification & Records Department and Parole Division.
 Treatment modality is similar to the SAFP facilities.

-For more than half a century TDCJ has had a rich legacy of civic participation, public engagement, and resource development with volunteers.
-Today, TDCJ recognizes, encourages, and supports the valuable contributions of individual volunteers, groups, and organizations.
-All volunteer activity must support the agency's mission and adhere to sound correctional practices for the purpose of maintaining the orderly operation of the TDCJ.
-Volunteers currently provide services to offenders in areas of literacy and education, development of life skills and job skills, parenting training, drug and alcohol rehabilitation, support groups, art and crafts, and other programs determined by the agency to aid in the transition between confinement and society and to reduce incidence of recidivism.
+Volunteers currently provide services to offenders in areas of literacy and education, development of life skills and job skills, parenting training, drug and alcohol rehabilitation, support groups, art and crafts, and other programs determined by the agency to aid in the transition between confinement and society.
 The Volunteer Coordination Committee (VCC) was established in 1994 in order to enhance the utilization of volunteers within the agency.
 The VCC consist of representatives from the following divisions/departments: Rehabilitation and Reentry Programs Division (Substance Abuse Treatment, Chaplaincy, and Sex Offender Treatment); Victim Services Division; Parole Division; Community Justice Assistance Division; and the Windham School District.

 Youthful Offender Program